zweily/copilot-api/README.md

 # Copilot API

-⚠️ **EDUCATIONAL PURPOSE ONLY** ⚠️
+> [!WARNING]
-This project is a reverse-engineered implementation of the GitHub Copilot API created for educational purposes only.
-It is not officially supported by GitHub and should not be used in production environments.
+> This is a reverse-engineered and unofficial implementation of the GitHub Copilot API.
+It is not supported by GitHub, and may break unexpectedly.
+Use at your own risk.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/E1E519XS7W)